 Compression options:

-- Brotli (best compression)
+- Brotli (best compression, supported by Cloudflare)

 - Gzip (wider support)